castaway/DBIx-Class-Hackathon/README.md

 ### What for?
 (Suggestions)

-* Hacking on DBIx::Class itself: Tickets will probably be available to contribute to
+* Hacking on DBIx::Class itself: A hefty prepared collection of tickets will be available to contribute to <quote: ribasushi>
 * Documenting DBIC
 * Sorting out the website
 * Playing with Data::Query (the new innards)
 * Your own DBIx::Class code with access to help
-* A talk or two maybe.
+* Ribasushi has volunteered a talk on DBIx::Class architechure, mebbe we can get mst as well..

 ### How many?